F A Q 's

 Q: Will SCRAMBLER© have a negative effect on other cards in my wallet, such as demagnetizing the magnetic stripes?

-A: No. And SCRAMBLER© cannot be demagnetized, will not set of security portals and is legal throughout the world.
+A: No. And SCRAMBLER© cannot be demagnetized, will not set of security portals at airports and other places, and is legal throughout the world.

 Q: Will SCRAMBLER© also protect my magnetic stripe cards from crowd hackers?